Diploma in Fashion Marketing and Merchandising Management

 Professional Skills & Performance Metrics

-GCE (O/L) including Maths & English with Six months work experience in the apparel industry
+- GCE (O/L) including Maths & English with six months of work experience in the apparel industry

-Social Security Contribution Levy (SSCL) of 2.5 % would be charged on all above fees.
+Social Security Contribution Levy (SSCL) of 2.5 % would be charged on all the above fees.

 Programme delivery and assessments are conducted online only

-On successful completion of the course, students are awarded with a Certificate which is highly recognized in the Garment Industry for employment.
+On successful completion of the course, students are awarded a Certificate, which is highly recognised in the Garment Industry for employment.